kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

 Parameters of the `@KoraAppTest` annotation:

 - `value` - class annotated with `@KoraApp` whose component graph will be used in the test (`required`, no default).
-- `components` - additional component classes that should be included in the test graph in addition to components discovered through `@TestComponent` (default: `{}`).
+- `components` - additional component classes that must be present in the test graph in addition to components discovered through `@TestComponent` (default: `{}`).
-- `modules` - additional modules with component factory methods that should be connected to the test graph (default: `{}`).
+- `modules` - module interfaces whose factory-method components must be present in the test graph in addition to components discovered through `@TestComponent` (default: `{}`).

-Only module interfaces can be specified in `modules`.
+Only interfaces can be specified in `modules`, otherwise the extension fails the test with a configuration error.
+In a Java module interface only `default` methods are treated as factory methods, in a Kotlin module interface all methods are.
 If the whole graph needs to be tested, inject `KoraAppGraph` or do not limit the graph to individual `@TestComponent` components.

 ===! ":fontawesome-brands-java: `Java`"

     ```java
     @KoraAppTest(value = Application.class,
                  components = { SomeComponent.class },
                  modules = { SomeModule.class })
     class SomeTests {